shenmin/nc-paslib/README.md

 # nc-paslib
-A base utilities library for Pascal (Delphi/Free Pascal/Lazarus)
+A (non-GUI) base utilities library for Pascal (Delphi/Free Pascal/Lazarus).

 ## TncThread - a utility class for threading